 On our surprisingly smooth ride we also saw two bald eagles in a tree.
-I had brought along my own pair of binoculars,so I was able to take a long look at them, but the captain had a pair to share.
-There are over 1,500 bald eagles in Florida now.
-Still a rare sight, though it’s great that the guides know where to look for them.
+I had brought along my own pair of binoculars, so I was able to take a long look at them, but the captain had a pair to share.
+There are more than 1,500 bald eagles in Florida now.
+Still a rare sight, it's great that the guides know where to look for them.

 We were on the lookout for manatees too, but with the water a little too chilly for them in April we didn't see any.
 Again the guide knew where they hung out, an area where fresh water is pumped into the Matanzas.
 With each oyster filtering a gallon of water an hour, cautious boaters and other eco conscious individuals say the cleanliness of the Matanzas River allows for a lot of marine life to inhabit St. Augustine's waterways.

-This box jellyfish was interesting to learn about too.
-When living, there is a little crab that lives in the jellyfish and kind of cleans up after him.
-If the jellyfish dies the crab will move on and find another jelly.
+This box jellyfish was interesting to learn about, too.
+When alive, there is a little crab that lives in the jellyfish and kind of cleans up after him.
+If the jellyfish dies, the crab will move on and find another jelly.
 The kids were able to touch this jellyfish because he wasn't alive and wasn't able to sting anyone.

-The boat ride went from the downtown marina out to the inlet then south down the intercoastal.
-From riding our own boat and fishing up and down the intercoastal in this area I thought I knew a lot about marine life in St. Augustine.
+The boat ride went from the downtown marina out to the inlet then south down the Intracoastal.
+From riding our own boat and fishing up and down the Intracoastal I thought I knew a lot about marine life in St. Augustine.
 I was really surprised by how much more I learned on this trip.
 Take your kids on this tour for a different view of St Augustine.
-Being on the water will allow for some awesome snapshots of our historic town from a different angle so don’t forget your camera.
-The bigger your cameras lens, the better to catch dolphin and birds on too!
+Being on the water will allow for some awesome snapshots of the historic town from a different angle, so don't forget your camera.
+The bigger your camera's lens, the better to catch dolphin and bird shots, too!